Guns & Gulaabs

 Guns & Gulaabs is an Indian black comedy crime thriller streaming television series on Netflix, created and directed by Raj & DK.
-Produced under the banner D2R Films in collaboration with Netflix, the series stars Dulquer Salmaan, Rajkummar Rao, Gulshan Devaiah, and Adarsh Gourav.
+Produced under the banner D2R Films in collaboration with Netflix, the series stars Dulquer Salmaan, Rajkummar Rao, Adarsh Gourav, and Gulshan Devaiah.

 The title Guns & Gulaabs was inspired by the American hard rock band Guns N' Roses.
 The series premiered on 18 August 2023 on Netflix.
 In December 2023, Netflix renewed the series for a second season.

 Premise

 In the cartel-controlled town of Gulaabgunj, a high-stakes opium deal entangles a tough city cop and a romantically troubled mechanic in a whirlwind of chaos, crime, and unexpected alliances.